Germany

 VENRO is the umbrella organisation of development and humanitarian NGOs in Germany.
 The association was founded in 1995 and consists of around 140 organisations.
 Their backgrounds lie in independent and church-related development co-operation, humanitarian aid as well as development education, public relations and advocacy.
 VENRO’s central goal is to build a just globalisation, with a special emphasis on eradicating global poverty.
 The members of the organisation are committed to implementing human rights and conserving natural resources.

-VENRO represents the interests of development and humanitarian aid NGOs vis-à-vis the German Government; strengthens the role of NGOs and civil society in development co-operation and humanitarian aid; engages in advocacy for the interests of developing countries and poorer segments of society; and sharpens public awareness of development co-operation and humanitarian issues in general..
+VENRO represents the interests of development and humanitarian aid NGOs vis-à-vis the German Government; strengthens the role of NGOs and civil society in development co-operation and humanitarian aid; and sharpens public awareness of development co-operation and humanitarian issues in general.

 Latest News